stuartmcalpine/desc_continuous_integration/docs/desc/gh_actions.rst

    :language: yaml
    :linenos:
    :lineno-start: 60
-   :lines: 60-67
+   :lines: 60-70

 Next we use another GitHub Action to install MiniConda onto the host machine.
-We tell it what version of Python we wish to setup, to install the ``desc-python`` environment from the ``desc-python-env.yml`` file, and also to activate that environment right away.
-By specifying ``mamba-version: "*"`` we are telling MiniConda to use Mamba to resolve the environment, which is generally much quicker for resolving complex environments.
+We tell it what version of Python we wish to setup and to activate the Conda ``base`` environment.
+Then we install the ``desc-python`` environment from the YAML configuration files.
+We use Mamba to resolve the environment, which is generally much quicker for resolving complex environments.
 One extra step is on line 19, where we have specified the ``default:`` ``shell: bash -l {0}``, which is required to allow MiniConda to activate a custom environment.